cpen333/cpen333.github.io/_labs/cplusplus.md

 Let's say we wanted to create a fleet of one hundred [Evo](https://www.evo.ca) cars (they are all Toyota Prius hybrids).
 We *could* use our constructor and set the car properties each time.  *OR* we can create a `Prius` class with a default constructor that automatically sets the appropriate properties.
 In this section, we will create a class hierarchy for our cars and set an entire fleet loose on the highway.

 1. Create a car hierarchy of classes consisting of a Prius, Mazda 3, and Tesla Model 3.
 Each should have only a default constructor which calls the parent `Car` constructor with some appropriate values.
 Since these implementations should be quite short, you can fully implement them within the header files.
+For example, a Prius implementation might look like this:
    ```cpp
    // SAMPLE PRIUS IMPLEMENTATION
    class Prius : public Car {